 In the first waves of the British invasion we were introduced to bands like the Who, the Rolling Stones, Cream and a long list of legends, as well as artist like Eric Clapton and Sting, just to mention a couple.
 So the America’s responded with Leonard Skynard selling out Wembly Stadium in London and Creedence Clearwater Revival, the Grateful Dead and the Eagles, with Janis Joplin, Joni Mitchell and Jimi Hendrix blasting there way into the hearts of the British rock fans, and across every border and language.

-The Beatles, Abbey Road was the first cassette tape I ever bought and that started my life-long passion for rock n roll music, which continues-on today.
+The Beatles, Let it Be was the first cassette tape I ever bought and that started my life-long passion for rock n roll music, which continues-on today.
 My favourite song remains “Come Together” and I feel sorry for my parents when I listen to this song, wondering if they know it word for word, from me playing it in the car, on the way to the ski club in the winter.

 The Beatles Summary from Wikipedia